apache/airflow/docs/apache-airflow/extra-packages-ref.rst

 Bundle extras
 -------------

 These are extras that install one ore more extras as a bundle.
-Note that These extras should only be used for "development" version of Airflow - i.e. when Airflow is installed from sources.
+Note that these extras should only be used for "development" version of Airflow - i.e. when Airflow is installed from sources.
 Because of the way how bundle extras are constructed they might not work when airflow is installed from 'PyPI`.